- September 14, 2021

 Employee Onboard Checklist #6: Departmental Onboarding

-If you are hiring a new employee to join an active unit, the onboarding process will be tailored to the unit’s key performance indicators (KPI).
+If you are hiring a new employee to join an active unit, the onboarding process should be tailored to the unit’s key performance indicators (KPI).

 Notifying other members of the unit or allocating the new employee to another employee with a similar job might help calm the new recruit’s anxiety and help them settle in faster.

-While some professions need basic onboarding approaches, some businesses choose to utilize a comprehensive onboarding process to ensure that the new employee understands all of the essential processes.
+While some professions need basic onboarding approaches, some businesses choose to utilize a comprehensive onboarding process.

 Employee Onboard Checklist #7: Social Onboarding